-- 2.4.13 Within the Cambridgeshire Order a supplementary audible warning system (SAWD) has been installed at 1 level crossing that already has whistle board protection.
+- 2.4.10 Within the Essex Order a supplementary audible warning system (SAWD) has been installed at 5 level crossings (stolen at level crossing T01) that already have whistle board protection.
 This provides an additional audible warning at the crossing, warning users of an approaching train at those crossings with insufficient sighting.
-This has come at a cost of circa £25,000 per crossing and further passive crossings within this Order will potentially have to be fitted with SAWD if they are unable to be closed, if issues over vegetation clearance or use by vulnerable users are identified through future assessments. - 2.4.14 Enhancement of level crossings usually entails works that Network Rail can deliver unilaterally, for which it already has powers.
-However, elimination of risk on the network by permanent closure of level crossings requires public and private rights of way to be changed, for which Network Rail must apply for powers. - 2.4.15 There are a number of level crossings where Network Rail has eliminated the risk by closing them temporarily due to the crossing having non-compliant sighting, or because the furniture at the level crossing does not allow safe ascent and descent of the embankment or cutting necessary to reach the crossing. - 2.4.16 Within the Cambridgeshire order there are 2 level crossings that are temporarily closed, where the cost to make them compliant would be disproportionately costly.
-In all cases Network Rail is seeking to extend the closures until such time that the level crossings can be closed through powers granted as part of the Order. - 2.4.17 In such cases, Network Rail will usually apply to the relevant highway authority to arrange a Temporary Traffic Regulation Order, authorising temporary closure of the public right of way (or highway) across the level crossing.
-These Orders may last for up to 6 months at public right of way level crossings, but may be extended on application by the highway authority to the Secretary of State. - 2.4.18 Network Rail will also apply for a Temporary Traffic Regulation Order when level crossings are being maintained, which precludes the level crossing being available for public use. - 2.4.19 If a level crossing has insufficient sighting, Network Rail may consider implementation of a temporary speed restriction (TSR).
-These speed restrictions affect the efficient running of train services, delaying passengers and requiring compensation to be paid to operators. - 2.4.20 TSRs may have further-reaching effects on the safety of users: - They may have an adverse effect on the operation of active level crossings, which are calibrated to be triggered when
+This has come at a cost of circa £25,000 per crossing and further passive crossings within this Order will potentially have to be fitted with SAWD if they are unable to be closed, if issues over vegetation clearance or use by vulnerable users are identified through future assessments. - 2.4.11 Enhancement of level crossings usually entails works that Network Rail can deliver unilaterally, for which it already has powers.
+However, elimination of risk on the network by permanent closure of level crossings requires public and private rights of way to be changed, for which Network Rail must apply for powers. - 2.4.12 There are a number of level crossings where Network Rail has eliminated the risk by closing them temporarily due to the crossing having non-compliant sighting, or because the furniture at the level crossing does not allow safe ascent and descent of the embankment or cutting necessary to reach the crossing. - 2.4.13 Within the Essex Order there are 4 level crossings that are temporarily closed, where the cost to make them compliant would be disproportionately costly.
+In all cases Network Rail is seeking to extend the closures until such time that the level crossings can be closed through powers granted as part of the Order.
+In the case of E09 Elephant, E56 Abbotts and E30 Ferry level crossings an integrated MSL would be required to provide suitable warning to users at a cost of £452,000 per crossing, based on the CP6 cost model (NR26). - 2.4.14 In such cases, Network Rail will usually apply to the relevant highway authority to arrange a Temporary Traffic Regulation Order, authorising temporary closure of the public right of way (or highway) across the level crossing.
+These Orders may last for up to 6 months at public right of way level crossings, but may be extended on application by the highway authority to the Secretary of State. - 2.4.15 Network Rail will also apply for a Temporary Traffic Regulation Order when level crossings are being maintained, which precludes the level crossing being available for public use. - 2.4.16 If a level crossing has insufficient sighting, Network Rail may consider implementation of a temporary speed restriction (TSR).

+These speed restrictions affect the efficient running of train services, delaying passengers and requiring compensation to be paid to operators.